ucegbe/ChatBot/README.md

 1. A Jupyter Notebook that walks you through the ChatBot Implementation.
 2. A Streamlit app that can be deploy to create a UI Chatbot.

-Begin with the notebook to create the DynamoDB Table and test the implementation.
+Begin with the **BedrockChatUI** notebook to create the DynamoDB Table and test the implementation.

 To Deploy the streamlit app:
 1. Run the notebook to deploy a DynamoDB Table